Luu-Dung/Learn-I/08_Practice/01_Cross-compile/Readme.txt

 	- git clone https://github.com/raspberrypi/linux -> git checkout <version> (Raspberry).
 	- git clone git://github.com/beagleboard/kernel.git -> git checkout <version> (Beagle black).
 	- so on,...
+	- you can get kernel (compiled) in your yocto dir by searching where Module.symvers is.

   2. Toolchain: